 This indicates whether the encoded position data was provided to the beacon by an internal or external device.
-Enter "NIL" if the Beacon Message is invalid per C/S A.001, section III/B.1.1.3.
+Enter "NIL" if the Beacon Message is invalid per C/S A.001, section entitled Alert Message Validation (Filtering Anomalous Data)" .

-56. Next Pass Times
+56. Next Expected Data Times

-The predicted time (predicted Loss of Signal - LOS) at which the next beacon event (in local mode) for the position being reported will occur.
+The predicted time (predicted Loss of Signal - LOS) at which the next beacon event (in local mode) for the position being reported will occur or the time period for which MEOSAR alert data is expected to be distributed.

 56a.
-Next Time of Visibility of Resolved Position
+Next Time of Visibility/Expected Data Time of Confirmed Position